 No, because microwaves and compact refrigerators are already provided in each residence hall living unit.
 Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by residence life are allowed.

-Fall 2013: Move-in begins Friday, August 16, at 8 a.m.
+Fall 2016: Move-in begins Friday, August 19, at 8 a.m.
 Upon arrival, you will need to check in at your assigned residence hall reception desk; please have your BearPass card handy.
-You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor, or unless you are a member of the Honors College.
-LLC residents need to move in on Thursday, August 17 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Friday.
-Students who are members of the Honors College have permission to move in on August 15, but it isn't required.
+You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor.
+LLC residents need to move in on Thursday, August 17 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Thursday evening.